jmquigley/util.fixture/README.md

 - `.dir` - the location of the temporary directory created for this fixture.
 - `.files` - an array of files that were found within the fixture and placed into the temporary `.dir`.
 - `.obj` - if the fixture contains `obj.json` or a JSON file named by the `dataFile` option, then it is parsed and the contents of that JSON are stored here.
 The JSON file will go through template replacement before it is parsed.
+- `.read({filename}): string` - Reads the contents of one of the files within the fixture and returns it as a string.
+The filename is a relative path within the fixture (the absolute path is resolved by the class).
 - `.src` - the absolute directory path for the fixture files.
 - `.toString()` - returns a string that shows the internal representation of the fixture.
 It will show all of these attributes and the options that were passed to the class when it was instantiated.